GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: GLEAM-C: A Unified CVGL Core Model

 \subsection{Data Composition}

-GLEAM-C is a foundational CVGL model that aligns multiple views and modalities—including UAV imagery, street maps, panoramic views, and ground photographs—exclusively with satellite imagery.
+GLEAM-C is a foundational CVGL model that novelly aligns multiple views and modalities exclusively with satellite imagery, including UAV imagery, street maps, panoramic views, and ground photographs.
 To facilitate training, we utilize widely adopted datasets from prior work: University-1652~\citep{zheng2020university} for UAV imagery, VIGOR~\citep{zhu2021vigor} for panoramic views, and SetVL-480K~\citep{Wu2024CrossViewIS} for ground photographs.
 In addition, for street maps, we manually collect 12,761 pairs of corresponding street maps and satellite images from Google Maps, with each image resized to 512$\times$512 pixels.
-We use 10,208 pairs for training and 2,553 pairs for testing.

 The original datasets show highly imbalanced sample distributions across different views and modalities, as shown in Tab.~\ref{tab:sample-ratio}, which could introduce biases and hinder the model from learning uniformly.
 To mitigate this issue, we employ data sampling to balance the number of samples across all views and modalities.
-This ensures that the model receives sufficient and diverse training signals from each type of data, thereby improving its robustness across heterogeneous inputs.
+This ensures that the model receives sufficient and diverse training signals from each type of data, improving its robustness across heterogeneous inputs.
 For evaluation, we adhere to the original test datasets and protocols provided by each benchmark.
-The newly introduced MAP test follows the same evaluation logic as VIGOR~\citep{zhu2021vigor}.
+The newly introduced MAP test follows the same evaluation logic as VIGOR.